-The switch to a new waste and recycling service in Rother has been hailed an overall success by the district council - although it admitted there had been some ‘teething troubles’.
+THE switch to a new waste and recycling service in Rother has been hailed an overall success by the council - although it admitted there had been some ‘teething troubles’.

-Two weeks ago households across the district switched to the new system, which will enable residents to recycle more.
+Last week, households across the district switched to the new system, which Rother says will enable residents to recycle more.

-Cllr Tony Ganly, Rother District Council cabinet member for waste and recycling, said: “Switching over to the new system has been a huge undertaking but extensive preparation and careful planning by the council and our contractor ensured disruption was kept to a minimum.
+Cllr Tony Ganly, RDC cabinet member for waste and recycling, said: “Switching over to the new system has been a huge undertaking but extensive preparation and careful planning by the council and our contractor ensured disruption was kept to a minimum.

 “We’d like to say sorry to anyone who did experience disruption and we’d ask people to bear with us as we continue to implement what will be an improved service for everyone.”

-To smooth the transition to the new service and to avoid long gaps between rubbish collections some residents will receive more than one rubbish collection in a row.
+To smooth the transition to the new service and to avoid long gaps between rubbish collections, some residents will receive more than one rubbish collection in a row.
+But there may be some longer periods between recycling collections.